phutruonnttn/yushan-platform-docs/docs/phase3-kubernetes/README.md

 ├── yushan-microservices-gamification-service (cloned from Phase 2)
 ├── yushan-microservices-analytics-service (cloned from Phase 2)
 ├── yushan-microservices-api-gateway (cloned from Phase 2)
-├── yushan-microservices-config-server (cloned from Phase 2)
-└── yushan-microservices-service-registry (cloned from Phase 2)
+├── yushan-microservices-config-server (cloned from Phase 2) - Config Server (API layer) ├── yushan-microservices-config-data (new) - Config Repository (Git storage for all configs) └── yushan-microservices-service-registry (cloned from Phase 2)
 ```